hetznercloud/hcloud-cloud-controller-manager/docs/robot.md

 If you only plan to use a single Robot server, you can also use an "Admin login" (see the `Admin login` tab on the [server administration page](https://robot.hetzner.com/server)) for this server instead of the account credentials.

-Then you can enable the Robot Support through the environment variable `ROBOT_ENABLE=true` or the Helm Chart value `robot.enabled: true`.
+Then you can enable the Robot Support through the environment variable `ROBOT_ENABLED=true` or the Helm Chart value `robot.enabled: true`.

 You will also need to [disable Network support](#routes--private-networks) through the Helm Chart value `network.enabled: false`.
 If you use plain Kubernetes manifests, make sure you use the `ccm.yaml` and not the `ccm-network.yaml`.